sensor-dream/APIVOF/guidelines/list-info/n-packs-in-system-fedora-34.md

 <summary>nettle</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A low-level cryptographic library
+Short desc    : A low-level cryptographic library
 URL          : http://www.lysator.liu.se/~nisse/nettle/
-Лицензия     : LGPLv3+ or GPLv2+
+License      : LGPLv3+ or GPLv2+
-Описание     : Nettle is a cryptographic library that is designed to fit easily in more
+Descript     : Nettle is a cryptographic library that is designed to fit easily in more
              : or less any context: In crypto toolkits for object-oriented languages
              : (C++, Python, Pike, ...), in applications like LSH or GNUPG, or even in
              : kernel space.